Table of Contents

-- Pancreas and liver disease could be also considered as a cause.
+- Pancreas and liver diseases could also be considered as a cause.

-- Chronic Gastric- It appears when stomach lining is completely inflamed.
+- Chronic Gastric- It appears when the stomach lining is completely inflamed.

-- Acute Gastric- It occurs due to abrupt inflammation in the lining of the stomach.
+- Acute Gastric- It occurs due to an abrupt inflammation in the lining of the stomach.

-- Peptic ulcer- It is a sore that appears in the lining of the intestine, esophagus, and stomach.
+- Peptic ulcer- It is a sore that appears in the lining of the intestine, oesophagus, and stomach.
 It is caused usually due to certain health issues.